Skip to content

 Registry Storage Locations

-Group policies are stored in the Windows Registry.
-You can view them manually using the Registry Editor (regedit).
+Group policies are stored directly within the Windows Registry, and you can view them using the Registry Editor tool.

-Warning: Editing the registry incorrectly can cause system instability.
+Warning: Be aware that making the wrong edits to the registry can cause your system to become unstable.
 Always back up your registry before making changes.

 How to Reset Local Group Policies